 Australian Cattle Dog – Blue Heeler

-Posted on August 2, 2011 under Dog Topics
+Posted on August 2, 2011 under Dog Insurance

 If you look in the dictionary under “hardest working dog,” you might see a picture of an Australian Cattle Dog (ACD), also called a Blue Heeler.
 Many dog lovers and pet insurance enthusiasts alike have a fondness for this particular breed.